internetarchive/ia-icons/README.md

-# IA Icons Monorepo
+# IA Icons

-This monorepo builds JS source, tests, and test pages, from a subdirectory of svg files:
+This repo builds JS source, tests, and test pages, from a subdirectory of svg files:

 [svg/](svg/)